Current Conditions

 - Sespe Condor Sanctuary Closure: Prohibits entry by the public to the Sespe Condor Sanctuary to support ongoing Condor recovery efforts.
 This special closure order supports the overall survivorship and sustained population increase of the California Condor species.

-- Occupancy and Use: Camping stay limits.
+- Occupancy and Use: Camping stay limits on Los Padres National Forest.

 Adventure Pass & America the Beautiful Pass Information